Vernacular architecture: Influences on the vernacular

 Vernacular architecture is influenced by a great range of different aspects of human behaviour and environment, leading to differing building forms for almost every different context; even neighbouring villages may have subtly different approaches to the construction and use of their dwellings, even if they at first appear the same.
 Despite these variations, every building is subject to the same laws of physics, and hence will demonstrate significant similarities in structural forms.

 Climate

 One of the most significant influences on vernacular architecture is the macro climate of the area in which the building is constructed.
 Buildings in cold climates invariably have high thermal mass or significant amounts of insulation.
 They are usually sealed in order to prevent heat loss, and openings such as windows tend to be small or even absent altogether.
-Buildings in warm climates, by contrast, tend to be constructed of lighter materials and to allow significant cross ventilation through openings in the fabric of the building.
+Buildings in warm climates, by contrast, tend to be constructed of lighter materials and to allow significant natural ventilation through openings in the fabric of the building.